zarzouram/RE_Extraction_tree_and_Seq_LSTM/README.md

 operating on the dependency tree, the child-sum LSTM can attend to certain dependency relations more than others.

-However, the goal of the neural network operating on the dependency graph for the relation extraction is to attend to all nodes that belong to the shortest path.
+However, the goal is to attend to all nodes that belong to the shortest path.
 This goal is achieved by sharing weights for the nodes that belong to the shortest path and assigning different weights for all other nodes.